Relaxed restrictions across US will have a dire impact on coronavirus death toll, experts warn

 Protests against masks

-As health officials and businesses navigate safe reopenings, many communities -- and the federal government -- have urged Americans to wear face coverings when they're in public and in parts of the US it's now required.
+As health officials and businesses navigate safe reopenings, many communities -- and the federal government -- have urged Americans to wear face coverings when they're in public.
+In parts of the US, it's required.

-But those guidelines have also seen pushback -- most recently in Michigan's Capitol building, where hundreds of protesters showed up -- most of whom, were not covering their face.
+But those guidelines have also seen pushback -- including last week at Michigan's Capitol building, where hundreds of protesters showed up, most of whom were not covering their faces.

 On Friday, a security guard was shot in the head and killed after telling a customer at a Michigan Family Dollar store to wear a face mask.
 The governor required face masks in enclosed public spaces in late April.
 Three people have been charged.